Clinical Laboratory Science

 While in the Clinical Laboratory Science program, students will learn to determine the presence or absence of disease and provide information to the physician for diagnosis and treatment.
 The student utilizes didactic knowledge and technical skills to conduct a variety of laboratory tests and correlate those results with disease processes.

 The program offers a two-year track leading to the Bachelor of Science degree.
-See the prerequisites (pdf).
+See the prerequisites and FAQs (pdf).

 Students learn to utilize a number of biochemical tests to identify unknown pathogens